joohyeok-seo/Predicting-Lotto-Numbers-with-AI/README.md

 This project analyzes and predicts gas prices across Canada using MySQL for data storage and Python for data processing.
 The workflow consists of:
   1. **Data Collection**:
      - Historical lottery data is collected via an API and saved into a CSV format.
-    - Historical lottery data is collected via an API and saved into a CSV format.
   3. **Data Preprocessin**:
      - Data is cleaned and prepared for analysis, with normalization and dimensionality reduction applied where necessary.
-  4. **Model Development**:
+  5. **Model Development**:
      - Machine learning algorithms (Random Forest, XGBoost, KNN, SVM) and their combinations with PCA.
      - Deep learning models (FCNN and LSTM).
      - Hybrid deep learning approaches (CNN + LSTM).

 Data Preprocessing:
 Data is cleaned and prepared for analysis, with normalization and dimensionality reduction applied where necessary.